hackerb9/vt340test/charset/math.md

 XXX example goes here XXX

+Also see [dectech.c](dectech.c), a program that shows a table of the DEC Techncial Character Set and its output, [dectech.txt](dectech.txt) which can be sent to a terminal such as the VT340 using `cat`.

 ## Basic usage from a programmer's perspective:

-Until someone [hackerb9?] writes a proper locale charmap so that Unicode can be automatically be translated into the DEC Technical Character Set, these characters will not be available to most users without a specialized program.
+Until someone [hackerb9?] writes a proper locale charmap so that Unicode can be automatically translated into the DEC Technical Character Set, these characters will not be available to most users without a specialized program.
 However, programmers can display them
 easily: